ritishaj/PathToProgress-project-/README.md

 - As a user, I want to be able to select the courses within the given institution and add it to a list of courses for the semester.
 - As a user, I want to be able to set a certain grade as an academic goal for each course.
 - As I user, I want to be able to log in and out of my account.
-- As I user, I want to be able to see my progress in past and current courses.
+- As I user, I want to be able to see my current grade in past and current courses.
 - As I user, I want to be able to end the tracking when the course is over and add it to the list of past courses.